rust-util-collections/vsdb/README.md

     - Security reinforcement for blockchain scenarios
 - [**default**] `derive`, enable the `Vs` procedural macro
 - `merkle`, enable an optional mekle-tree implementation
+- `compress`, enable compression in the backend db
+    - NOTE: performance with this feature is lower when using sled
+    - NOTE: performance with this feature is higher when using rocksdb

 ## Low-level design